 Are bumps, cysts, and other acne problems making you dread mirrors?
 If you’re suffering from acne vulgaris, acne conglobata, acne inversa, or any other dermatological issues, the highly trusted Pine Belt Dermatology team is here to help.
-Dr. David Roy and Dr. Keoni Nguyen help Petal, Hattiesburg, Collins, Ellisville, and Biloxi, Mississippi area patients tackle acne and win.
+The team helps patients in the Petal, Hattiesburg, Ellisville, and Biloxi, Mississippi, area tackle acne and win.
 Book your appointment through the online tool now, or call the Pine Belt Dermatology office to schedule today.

 Acne is a skin condition that typically happens when sebum, or skin oil, and dead skin cells build up to clog pores.
 Acne is most common in teenagers, but can also affect adults.
 Acne can look different depending on exactly what type you're dealing with.
 The three main types of acne are: